Tips for Women Visiting India

 Another reason for covering yourself is that Indians are not very liberal especially when it comes to the attire of their women, baring legs and shoulders is considered coquettish and might rouse some unwanted glares.

 Is it safe for women to travel alone in India?
+Can females wear shorts in India?
+Is India Street Food safe to eat?

 Need Help?